Uninstalling Exchange Server 2013 will fail, if the PowerShell MachinePolicy or UserPolicy is set by GPO.

 Ok, it is not the SharePoint timer service itself.
 It is just one of the timer jobs itself.

-With the proactive monitoring of critical SharePoint services, like Site Availability, Timer Jobs, Search and Index, and content databases ForeSite helps the application administrator to focus on daily work.
+With the proactive monitoring of critical SharePoint services, like Site Availability, Timer Jobs, Search, and Index, and content databases, ForeSite helps the application administrator to focus on daily work.
 The alerting functionality helps to reduce the response time in the case of an error and therefore helps to reduce the overall business impact to a minimum.

-Besides monitoring of different important aspects of the application an application monitoring solution provides the ability for application specific reports.
+Besides monitoring of different vital aspects of the application, an application monitoring solution provides the ability for application-specific reports.
 Those reports and even the dashboard itself can be made available to different groups of stakeholders in the company using Windows credentials.

 An application monitoring and reporting solution is a valuable addition to classic system monitoring.